mypiaware/virtual-radar-server-installation/README.md

 This VRS installation script allows the user to choose to install either the latest stable version (ver 2.4.4) or the under-development preview version (ver 3.0.0 Beta).
 If wanting to change from one version to another, simply run the script again and choose the other version to install.
 This script will cleanly remove whichever version was already installed by this script and then install the newly selected version.

-As of this writing, the versions of Mono that will get installed on the following operating systems are:
+As of this writing, the default versions of Mono that will get installed on the following operating systems are:

 | Linux                    | Default Mono Version Installed |Stable Version Works?|
 | ------------------------ |:------------------------------:|:-------------------:|